 Since a lot of my work does entail interacting with folks on social media, I wasn't going to remove it completely, but instead, allow my feed to be filled with inspirational things, nature images, good music, family, friends—the things that I care about.

-Think about adding plants into your space.
 Adding some green to your home can be visually pleasing, but also energetically protective or receiving.
 Not only do plants clean the air we are breathing buttt also, a lot of them are spiritually active as well.

 Here are some easy houseplants to take care of: